Emergency Dentist on Long Island NY

 When you have any type of dental emergency, don’t hesitate to contact Dr. Kate Brayman.
-She offers expedited emergency treatment at her practice, Kate Brayman DDS, in New York City.
-When you come here for emergency care, you can count on advanced technology to keep you comfortable, rapid treatment to relieve pain, and a staff that understands your anxiety.
+She offers expedited emergency treatment at her practice, Kate Brayman DDS in Woodbury NY.
+When you come here for emergency care from your search for a “Long Island emergency dentist near me“, you can count on advanced technology to keep you comfortable, rapid treatment to relieve pain, and a staff that understands your anxiety.

 What Our Patients Say

-When should you call New York emergency dentists for urgent dental care?
+When should you call Long Island NY emergency dentists for urgent dental care?

-There’s one simple rule: If you have pain, consider it a dental emergency and call Dr. Brayman’s office.
+There’s one simple rule: If you have pain, consider it a dental emergency and call Dr. Brayman’s Woodbury dental office.
 By the time you feel dental pain, an infection may have already spread to the bone or the tooth may be damaged.
 Getting dental treatment as early as possible limits the damage and saves teeth.

 Call Dr. Brayman immediately if anyone in your family experiences: